ls1intum/tease/README.md

 For the deprecated documentation of previous versions of this repository (including info regarding build & deployment, code structure, older known issues and miscellaneous notes) please see the README from older commits.

 ---

+## Deployment

+Upon a new commit to the `main` branch in the Tease repository, an automatic build pipeline is triggered.
+This pipeline builds a new Docker image for Tease.
+The image is then deployed to the same virtual machine that hosts Prompt.
+Once deployed, all incoming HTTP requests to the URL `prompt.ase.cit.tum.de/tease` are automatically routed to and served by the newly deployed Tease Docker image running on the virtual machine.
+To facilitate data exchange between Prompt and Tease, it is necessary to log in to Prompt as a member of the project management team.
+This step allows to import student data from Prompt into Tease and later export the allocation back to Prompt.